madebykind/madebykind-v3/content/blog/more-impact-why-offering-brand-strategy-is-the-right-step-forward.md

 And, with brand and digital being so intangibly interlinked, our team have always had a strong understanding of what makes a successful brand and how to translate a visual identity into tangible assets.

-We’re excited for what we can achieve and are already working on brand projects with [Chapter Arts Centre](/work/chapter) and [the AHGBI](/work/hispanists).
+We’re excited for what we can achieve and are already working on brand projects with [Chapter Arts Centre](/work/chapter) and [AHGBI](/work/hispanists).

 [Get in touch](/contact) to find out how we can help you.